rosendopili/Hoodie-Season/README.md

 # Hoodie-Season

-An app designed to answer the age old question... `it hoodie season yet?`
+An app designed to answer the age old question... *is it hoodie season yet?*

 ## Download Instructions

-- Clone this repo `git@github.com:rosendopili/Hoodie-Season.git`
+Clone this repo `git@github.com:rosendopili/Hoodie-Season.git`

 ## Technologies used

--HTML
+* HTML
--CSS
+* CSS
--JavaScript
+* JavaScript
--Openweather API
+* Openweather API

 ## General use